 Spread the word on social media.
 Discuss the idea of using biodiesel (or another type of biofuel) in vehicles.

-When is National Biodiesel Day celebrated in 2024?
+When is National Biodiesel Day in 2025?

 National Biodiesel Day is observed on March 18 each year.